hainayanda/MosaicGrid/README.md

 ![Grid Anatomy](GridAnatomy.png)

 How the placement will go will depend on the type of MosaicGrid you use, whether is it `VMosaicGrid` or `HMosaicGrid`.
-You can utilize `tileSized(w:h:)` to control how many tiles will be used for each view.
+You can utilize `usingGrids(h:v:)` to control how many tiles will be used for each view.
 With this, arranging UI with grid placement will be very easy!

  Like this photo album example, or this abstract-like art :stuck_out_tongue_winking_eye: